gayathri312004/Smart-Ride/README.md

 ### **Problem Solved**

-HopeAlong addresses the growing need for efficient transportation and delivery services by connecting users with available drivers and delivery personnel in real-time.
+SmartRide addresses the growing need for efficient transportation and delivery services by connecting users with available drivers and delivery personnel in real-time.

 ### **Market Opportunity**